 The 2017 bronze goal here is 30% so that’s a good deal above that.
 I was at 28.1% after Q3 so this number will certainly help drive me closer to that goal.

 My savings rate for the month clocks in at an impressive 54.58%.
 Again, that’s the second best month behind February.

-That’s a big improvement over last month and will go a long way to help hit that savings rate goal of 40% for the year.
+That’s a big improvement over last month.
+It will go a long way to help hit that savings rate goal of 40% for the year.

 The savings rate jumps to 61.5% when I adjust for employer contributions.

-That’s an awesome result and I’m pleased that I was able to get this number so high without trying all that hard.
+That’s an awesome result.
+I’m pleased that I was able to get this number so high without trying all that hard.
 It all came down to cutting back on some common expenses like going out to eat.